uraimo/HD44780CharacterLCD.swift/README.md

 A Swift library for 16x2(aka 1602A), 20x4(aka 2004A) or bigger Character LCDs with an Hitachi HD44780 controller or one of its clones(KS0066, SPLC780D, ST7066U, NT8331D, etc...
 99% of the controllers on the market).

-This library will not work with LCDs connected with an additional I2C/SPI driver board (boards with just 5 pins instead of 16 or so).
+This library will not work with LCDs connected to an additional I2C/SPI driver board (boards with just 5 pins instead of 16 or so).

 Also, the RGB backlight is not supported, it could be added in the future if someone is interested.